rohanurkude28/JavaConcepts/CoreJava/CoreJava.md

 - Abstraction is the process of modeling real things vs Encapsulation is the process of hiding information details and protecting data and behavior of an object
 - Encapsulation is done based on abstraction.
 Imagine you are building a house.
 The house is made by bricks.
 Abstraction is the bricks and encapsulation is the house.

+#### Coupling

+Coupling refers to the extent to which a class knows about the other class.

+There are two types of coupling -
+- Tight Coupling(a bad programming design) - Inheritance
+- Loose Coupling(a good programming design) - Composition, Encapsulation

+#### Cohesion

+Cohesion refers to the extent to which a class is defined to do a specific specialized task.
+Single responsibility Principle.

+There are two types of cohesion -
+- Low cohesion(a bad programming design)
+- High Cohesion(a good programming design)